learn-co-curriculum/welcome-to-html-readme/README.md

 inspires a mental image of someone carrying heaps of papers, folders, files.
 But what is a _document_ in the digital realm?

-We'll start our exploration of HTML by thinking about files and learning the vocabulary technologists use to discuss them in the process of creating HTML documents.
-This will assist your searches for help and your ability to interact with professionals on the topic.
+We'll start our exploration of HTML by thinking about files.
+Doing so will teach us essential HTML terms.
+Knowing these words helps us search better.
+It also helps us talk to mentors the way they expect.

-We'll then proceed to a collaborative lab where you'll be guided in editing a simple HTML document.
-The point here is not to memorize the full detail of HTML's vocabulary, but to experience the joy and excitement of being able adjust and customize HTML.
+We'll do a lab where you'll be guided in editing a simple HTML document.
+Don't try to memorize everything!
+We want to share the joy of being able to adjust HTML and see the result.

 We'll then learn a core set of HTML features that will enable you to create simple HTML documents with less-explicit guidance.
 Around this time you'll then